nod-ai/SHARK-Studio/README.md

 * Torch-MLIR Github issues [here](https://github.com/llvm/torch-mlir/issues)
 * [`torch-mlir` section](https://llvm.discourse.group/c/projects-that-want-to-become-official-llvm-projects/torch-mlir/41) of LLVM Discourse
 *  Weekly meetings on Mondays 9AM PST.
 See [here](https://discourse.llvm.org/t/community-meeting-developer-hour-refactoring-recurring-meetings/62575) for more information.
-* [MLIR topic within LLVM Discourse](https://llvm.discourse.group/c/llvm-project/mlir/31) SHARK and IREE is enabled by and heavily relies on [MLIR](https://mlir.llvm.org).
+* [MLIR topic within LLVM Discourse](https://llvm.discourse.group/c/llvm-project/mlir/31) AMDSHARK and IREE is enabled by and heavily relies on [MLIR](https://mlir.llvm.org).
 </details>

 ## License

-nod.ai SHARK is licensed under the terms of the Apache 2.0 License with LLVM Exceptions.
+nod.ai AMDSHARK is licensed under the terms of the Apache 2.0 License with LLVM Exceptions.
 See [LICENSE](LICENSE) for more information.